 Remedy

-On certain vehicles, the high-voltage connections could lose contact intermittently.
-As a result, the fail-safe software could cause the contactors for the high-voltage battery to open while driving.
-If this happens, there could be a sudden loss of power to the wheels.
+On certain vehicles, a software problem could cause the high-voltage starter generator to turn off.
+If this happens, there could be a loss of power to the wheels.

 Safety Risk